Santana (band): 1998–2001: Supernatural and the Rock and Roll Hall of Fame

 In 1998, Santana was inducted into the Rock and Roll Hall of Fame.
-The following year, their album Supernatural (1999) debuted at number 19 on the Billboard 200 and reached No. 1 after eighteen weeks.
+The following year, their album Supernatural (1999) debuted at No. 19 on the Billboard 200 and reached No. 1 after eighteen weeks.
 Also reaching No. 1 were two singles: "Smooth", recorded with Rob Thomas, and "Maria Maria" featuring The Product G&B. The album was certified platinum 15 times by the RIAA and sold 30 million copies worldwide.
-Santana's previous number one album had been Santana III in 1971.
-According to Guinness World Records, this is the longest gap between number one albums.
+Santana's previous No. 1 album had been Santana III in 1971.
+According to Guinness World Records, this is the longest gap between No. 1 albums.

 Supernatural won eight Grammy Awards, including the award for Album of the Year, and also won three Latin Grammy Awards.